spearwolf/eventize/README.md

 #### Class-based inheritance

-The class-based approach is essentially the same as the _extend_ method, but differs in its usage:
+The class-based approach is essentially the same as the _extend_ method, but differs in how it is used:

 ```js
 import {Eventize} from '@spearwolf/eventize'